 The Truth About Holiday Spirits: How to Celebrate Safely This Season

 We all want to celebrate during the holidays, and more people are likely to drink beyond their limits during this season than at other times of the year.
-Some of them will suffer consequences that range from fights to falls to traffic crashes.
+Some will suffer adverse consequences that range from fights to falls to traffic crashes.
 Sadly, we often put ourselves and others at risk because we don’t understand how alcohol affects us during an evening of celebratory drinking.

 Despite the potential dangers, myths about drinking persist that, for some, can prove fatal.
 Scientific studies supported by the National Institute on Alcohol Abuse and Alcoholism provide important information that challenges these widespread, yet incorrect, beliefs about how quickly alcohol affects the body and how long the effects of drinking last.

 Alcohol’s Effects Begin Quickly

 Holiday revelers may not recognize that critical decision-making abilities and driving-related skills are already diminished long before a person shows physical signs of intoxication.

 Initially, alcohol acts as a stimulant, and people who drink may feel upbeat and excited.
 But don’t be fooled.
 Alcohol soon decreases inhibitions and judgment, and can lead to reckless decisions.

 As we consume more alcohol, reaction time suffers and behavior becomes poorly controlled and sometimes even aggressive—leading to fights and other types of violence.
 Continued drinking causes the slurred speech and loss of balance that we typically associate with being drunk.
 At higher levels, alcohol acts as a depressant, which causes the drinker to become sleepy and in some cases pass out.
-At these levels, alcohol can also cause blackouts or periods of amnesia where a person does not remember what happened while he or she was intoxicated.
+At these levels, alcohol can also cause blackouts—which are periods of amnesia where a person does not remember what happened while he or she was intoxicated.
 The intoxicated person actively engages in behaviors like walking and talking, but does not create memories for these or other events that occur during the blackout.
 At very high levels, drinkers face the danger of life-threatening alcohol poisoning due to the suppression of vital life functions.

 Even When Drinking Stops—Alcohol’s Effects Do Not